Justinbomwell/COP4610_project_1/README.txt

 Function Descriptions:

-0. void example function (int x)

-  Example paragraph.
-Write your stuff here.
-Include what file to find your function on.
-Also include when each file is called, its use, what it takes in and returns, and why you di each part.
-Try not to make multiple paragraphs and to keep everything within one indentation like i am doing here.

 1. void addToken(instruction* instr_ptr, char* tok)
   - Take in struct instruction and c-string command from the command line
   - Make space for an additional token in the instruction